EESSI/docs/docs/blog/posts/2026/05/lfoss-riscv.md

 `lfoss` is the LLVM-based counterpart to the widely used `foss` toolchain in EESSI and EasyBuild ecosystems.

-Where `foss` is centered aroung GCC, the `lfoss` family uses LLVM/Clang while still providing the familiar scientific software stack components such as MPI, BLAS/LAPACK, FFT libraries, and related HPC tooling.
+Where `foss` is centered around GCC, the `lfoss` family uses LLVM/Clang while still providing the familiar scientific software stack components such as MPI, BLAS/LAPACK, FFT libraries, and related HPC tooling.